0%

 Mobile Cataract Surgery Units

-Countries like Nepal, India, and Kenya have successfully deployed mobile cataract units, restoring sight to thousands who would otherwise remain blind.
+Countries such as India, Nepal, and Kenya have widely adopted these mobile units, helping restore sight to thousands who might otherwise remain blind due to lack of access.

 The Economic Value of Cataract Surgery